michaeldiazh/thoughtly-ticket-booking/README.md

 **Database Queries**: We use `mysql2`'s `query()` method (instead of `execute()`) to properly handle dynamic `IN` clauses with arrays.
 The query builder uses parameterized queries for security while supporting flexible filtering.

 **Testing**:
-- **Unit Tests**: Located in `tests/unit/features/` mirroring the feature structure, using mocks for isolated testing
-  - **Event Feature**: Comprehensive unit tests for `EventController`, `EventService`, and query builders (`get-events.query`, `get-event-by-id.query`)
+- **Unit Tests**: Located in `tests/unit/features/` mirroring the feature structure, using mocks for isolated testing.
+All features (event, ticket, user, user-ticket) have unit tests for controllers, services, and query builders.
-  - **Ticket Feature**: Unit tests for controllers, services, and query builders
-  - **User Ticket Feature**: Unit tests for services and query builders
-- **Integration Tests**: Located in `tests/integration/features/`, using testcontainers with MySQL 8.4 to run tests against a real database
+- **Integration Tests**: Located in `tests/integration/features/`, using testcontainers with MySQL 8.4 to run tests against a real database.
+All features have service-level integration tests covering real database queries, data validation, and business logic (including concurrency control for user-ticket bookings).
-  - **Event Feature**: Integration tests for `EventService` covering filtering, pagination, and data validation
-  - **Ticket Feature**: Integration tests for `TicketService` with real database queries
-  - **User Ticket Feature**: Integration tests for concurrency control and booking scenarios

 **Running Tests**:
 ```bash